therealnicoroshi/modlist/README.md

 Halgari for creation of this wonderful tool

-BiggieBoss for play testing and allowing me to fork his readme code.
+BiggieBoss for play testing and allowing me to fork his readme, and Licence code.

+Althros for writing the licence.

 For play testing and feedback>>